 The tile-laying game has become a favourite for many players old and new, with the appeal of creating the French landscape from square landscape tiles and claiming it with meeple knights, robbers and farmers staying just as strong for over 15 years.
 As players place tiles, they’ll create fields, roads and cities worth points - but only if they manage to hold onto control.

-The Tabletop Simulator mod for Carcassonne includes the original family board game, with the added benefit of automated setup, rules and scoring via the mod’s scripting.
+The Tabletop Simulator mod for Carcassonne includes the original, with the added benefit of automated setup, rules and scoring via the mod’s scripting.
 The mod also packs in all of the game’s official expansions, from big releases such as Inns & Cathedrals to smaller add-ons such as The River.

 8. Betrayal at House on the Hill